Clinical Trials Search at Vanderbilt-Ingram Cancer Center

 This study is an open-label Phase 1 / Phase 2 evaluation of INCB001158 as a single agent and in combination with immune checkpoint therapy in patients with advanced / metastatic solid tumors.

-Study of Pembrolizumab Given Prior to Surgery and in Combination With Radiotherapy Given Post-surgery for Advanced Head and Neck Squamous Cell Carcinoma (MK-3475-689)
+A Study of CDX-3379 and Cetuximab and in Patients With Advanced Head and Neck Squamous Cell Carcinoma

 Safety and Efficacy of Tipifarnib in Head and Neck Cancer With HRAS Mutations and Impact of HRAS on Response to Therapy